-June 28, 2021//Alli SchuhLast Updated: January 26, 2022
+June 28, 2021//Alli SchuhLast Updated: May 24, 2022

 Historically, organizations assumed that insiders and people who had access should be trusted and will operate as they should.
 The castle-and-moat methods organizations used to protect themselves from cyberattacks proved ineffective on multiple occasions, with some of the biggest cybersecurity incidents starting from an internal threat or a source that was purposefully granted access.

 This is where the idea of Zero Trust started to come into play.
-Zero Trust Architecture is a new cybersecurity concept that removes any implicit trust, regardless of who’s accessing and what’s being accessed.
+Zero Trust Architecture is a new cybersecurity concept that removes any implicit trust, regardless of who is accessing and what’s being accessed.
 Since no one is trusted in this model, insider and outsider access need to be verified and authenticated each time a user logs into a system.
 Zero Trust is not a specific tool, but a model or an approach that some products and services can provide to organizations to keep their data safe.

 Zero Trust is a necessary approach that can help organizations stay protected against insider threats.
 It not only protects from the risk of internal users having too much access and taking advantage of it, but it also protects from outsider threats that try to get into the organization through its employees’ access.

-In an ideal world, Zero Trust could be implemented in-house with zero issues and be the fortress that protects an entire organization.
+In an ideal world, a Zero Trust architecture could be implemented in-house with zero issues and be the fortress that protects an entire organization.
 This, however, is not the case for most businesses, as they likely can’t incorporate all Zero Trust principles throughout the organization due to the heavy lift, as well as limited resources.
 But there are several ways IT and security teams can implement portions of the Zero Trust model into their security strategies – a great first step in securing networks and systems with a Zero Trust framework.

 However, to fully protect with a Zero Trust security model, certain functions may have to be outsourced.
-For example, VPNs don’t permit the access restrictions that a Zero Trust methodology calls for; but organizations that use VPNs can replace them with alternate tools that implement Zero Trust Architecture, such as remote access technology that verifies and confirms identity and employment while also deploying least privilege access and only granting access to the areas that users specifically need, when they need it.
+For example, VPNs don’t permit the access restrictions that a Zero Trust methodology calls for; but organizations that use VPNs can replace them with alternate tools that implement Zero Trust architecture, such as remote access technology that verifies and confirms identity and employment while also deploying least privilege access and only granting access to the areas that users specifically need, when they need it.

 There are instances where restricted and gated access isn’t conducive to the duties employees have within an organization.
 For example, an ER nurse needs access to certain systems in a matter of seconds when dealing with a patient.
 Having multiple systems or processes in place limiting that ability leads to the employee not being able to adequately do their job.
 In instances such as this, tools that review system access logs to ensure appropriate access can help.
 In a way, user access review serves as its own form of Zero Trust by identifying, monitoring, and verifying access rights and restricting the amount of access that users are supposed to have.